When you want to succeed as bad as you want to breathe, then you will be successful

 - Event(s) / Discipline:

 - Olympic / Paralympic History:

-In 2017, he graduated to the elite ranks where he claimed dual Oceania crowns and his maiden elite world title at the 2017 World Championships in Hong Kong.
-There he also won bronze in the individual pursuit in a personal best time.
+In 2017, he graduated to the elite ranks and claimed dual Oceania crowns as well as maiden World Championships gold in the Individual Pursuit.
+There he also won bronze in the Individual Pursuit in a personal best time.

-2018 netted O'Brien dual national and dual Oceania crowns, plus World Cup gold, with the season highlight being when he teamed with Sam Welsford, Leigh Howard and Alex Porter to become the first team in history to break the three-minute (3:49.804) fifty-second barrier on their way to winning gold at the 2018 Commonwealth Games on the Gold Coast.
+In 2018, O’Brien netted dual Nationals and dual Oceania crowns, plus World Cup gold.
+The season highlight came at the Gold Coast 2018 Commonwealth Games when he won team pursuit gold with Sam Welsford, Leigh Howard and Alex Porter.
+The quartet became the first in history to break the three-minute (3:49.804) fifty-second barrier.

-With over half a dozen track national titles to his name, O'Brien broke through to win his maiden road national crown in 2020 after winning the Under 23 Criterium Championships in January.
+With six national track titles to his name, O'Brien broke through and won his maiden road national crown in 2020, winning the Under 23 Criterium Championships.